 Our second day brought far better weather.
 We opted to do our own thing and bought all day passes for the public transport.
 Priced sensibly it meant we could use the metro, trains, buses and trams in the city and made getting to the places we wanted to go far easier.

 We really enjoyed our time in Budapest.
 Maybe our favourites sites are the ones immediately above.
 There was something about Heroes Square which simply got to us and the statues are very fine indeed.
 The Liberty Statue, high up above the backs of the Danube was an excellent memorial in a wonderful position.
 Finally the Mother and Child overlooking the city and the Danube was wonderfully placed.
 There really was much to see there and plenty to do.
 We left there and headed a little south in Hungary to stay at a “spa” campsite.
 Not something we had done before however the fact that we had access to around 7 pools of various sort right next to the campsite added a dimension to our stay that we liked.
 We swam everyday before breakfast and a few times after that.
 While we really enjoyed Hungary we felt in need of some more scenery and decided to head back into Austria again.
-That will be the subject of the next blog.
+That is the subject of the next blog.